shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/reference.md

 ## Buy-side services

 Below are examples of a few buy-side services.
-For details of all the services for buy-side, go to [Buy-Side Services](buy-side-services.md).
+For details of all the services for buy-side, see [Buy-Side Services](buy-side-services.md).

 | Service Name | Endpoint | Context | Read-only? |
 |:---|:---|:---|:---|